 "It’s for every nameless, faceless woman of color that now has a chance because this door tonight has been opened," she said.

 Kathryn Bigelow in 2010

-Arguably one of the event's most startling statistics, only one woman has ever won for best director, and that's Kathryn Bigelow for The Hurt Locker.
+Arguably one of the event's most startling statistics, only two women have ever won the best director gong, and Kathryn Bigelow was the first for The Hurt Locker.

 Emma Stone in 2018

 While reading the nominees for the best director category in2018, Emma made a nod towards the category's then sole female winner, Kathryn Bigelow.

 During her announcement, she called out the continuing male-ness by saying, "These four men and Greta Gerwig created their own masterpieces this year" which was met with raucous applause.

 Danielle is a writer for woman&home and My Imperfect Life, where she particularly enjoys covering lifestyle and entertainment news.
 She was previously the editor of Time Out New York Kids and a news editor at Elite Daily.
 When she's not working, you can find her reading a good book and enjoying a cup of coffee.
 Follow her @dvwrites.

 How to have sex in the shower - plus exciting shower sex positions to try out

 Become an expert at sex in the shower with our best tips and tricks for a successful shower session